Main navigation | Main content

-Emily earned her bachelor’s degree in global studies from the University of Minnesota and is currently pursuing a master's degree in Comparative and International Development Education and bachelor’s degree in Global Studies, both from the University of Minnesota.
+Emily joined the Confucius Institute staff in 2008 and in 2012 her position grew to also include the China Center.
+She has a master’s degree in Comparative and International Development Education and bachelor’s degree in Global Studies, both from the University of Minnesota.
 Emily serves on the board of Yinghua Academy, which was the first Chinese immersion charter school in the United States.
 Emily began her study of Chinese language at Minneapolis South High School.
 During her junior year she participated in School Year Abroad, a semester-long high school program in Beijing.
 She continued her study of Chinese at the University of Minnesota and Lewis & Clark College.
 Emily has spent the majority of her career in the nonprofit sector, including positions with a Chinese adoption agency and educational organizations in literacy and the arts.
-As Community Programs Specialist, Emily coordinates many of the China Center's events and activities at the University and in the community.
+As Community Programs Specialist, Emily manages many of the China Center’s events and activities at the University and in the community.

 Emily joins the China Center directly from Thailand, where she served as a volunteer in the US Peace Corps.
 While in Thailand, she served as a Teacher Collaboration and Community Outreach volunteer, training Thai teachers in student-centered teaching methods, assisting the Ministry of Education develop EFL programming, and creating English Language libraries at the schools where she served.
 While still at university, Emily studied abroad at the China Ocean University in Qingdao, Shandong Province.
 She continued her studies at the Taiwan Normal University in Taipei, where she lived for two years.
 Emily graduated with a B.S. in International Relations with a minor in Asian and Honors studies from Seton Hall University.